 - A preliminary list of courses or modules you want to attend at TUM, German or English, typed

-For specific information regarding courses or modules, examinations, etc., please first check the webpage of your TUM department or School, which you can find under Information on courses or modules, exams, the study plan at TUM or (online) Learning Agreement and other academic matters at TUM.
+For specific information regarding courses or modules, examinations, etc., please first check the webpage of your TUM School, which you can find under Information on courses or modules, exams, the study plan at TUM or (online) Learning Agreement and other academic matters at TUM.

 - It is a preliminary list.
 Later changes (also after arrival) are possible and even likely.

 - This document does not to need to be signed by students / home university / TUM at the time of your application at TUM.
+Signatures of TUM are at earliest given after your acceptance at TUM (from July for winter term / from December for summer term).

 - As study plan TUM accepts any kind of document.